Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 The Buying Experience

 Whenever I’m scoping out a company, the first place I look is its website.
-Alert1 gained big points with me for its transparent and informative website.
-Still, I wanted to learn more, so I called their customer service line.
+Alert1 earned big points with me for its transparent and informative website.
+Still, I wanted to learn more.
+I called their customer service line.

 After a short wait, a friendly woman named Alicia answered my call.
-She advised me that their best-selling product is the In-the-Home + Fall Detection system.
-Alicia let me know if I wanted to try out the On-the-Go system as well, it would be more cost-efficient to bundle the two together.
+She advised me that their bestselling product is the In-the-Home + Fall Detection system.
+Alicia let me know it would be more cost-efficient to bundle it with the On-the-Go system if I wanted to try both systems.
 She looped me in on their referral program, an easy way for customers to earn a free month of service for themselves and their friends.

 Buyer’s Tip:

-Buyer’s Tip: Save $9 per month by choosing the 10-month plan instead of the one-month plan.
-With the 10-month plan, you get one month of service free.
+Buyer’s Tip: Save $9 per month by choosing the annual plan instead of the one-month plan.

 Setting Up My System